Department of Energy Zero Energy Ready Homes

 Continuous Insulation

 ZERH houses have ZipR insulated sheathing (Green) around the entire home.
 It provides continuous insulation covering all the wood framing.
+The green color is the product’s water-resistant layer.

 Taping all the seams creates a relatively air-tight shell before any of the interior sealing is done.